adap/flower/doc/source/explanation-flower-architecture.rst

    :alt: Multi-tenancy federated learning architecture - Run 1
    :class: no-scaled-link

-   Run 1 in multi-tenancy federated learning architecture with Flower.
+   Run 1 in a multi-run federated learning architecture with Flower.
    All SuperNodes participate in the training round.

-However, in ``run 2``, only the first and third SuperNodes are selected to participate in the training:
+However, in ``[run 2]``, only the first and third SuperNodes are selected to participate in the training:

 .. figure:: ./_static/flower-architecture-multi-run-2.svg